 The amount of attic ventilation can have a significant effect on air-conditioning costs.
 The majority of buildings in the Metro New York area were built when fuel was much less expensive.
 Given today's high cost of fuel, checking for attic insulation is especially important.

 Some Home Inspectors advocate walking on pitched asphalt, slate, and terracotta tile roofs.
-There are inspectors who lift asphalt roof shingles to determine how they were installed.
+There are Home Inspectors who lift asphalt roof shingles to determine how they were installed.
 This may seem like a good way to check a roof, but it can damage the roof.
 The slates, cedar shingles, or terracotta tiles may suffer damage that causes the roof to leak.

 Asphalt roof shingles are self-sealing.
 Lifting an asphalt roof shingle damages the seal.
 There is no way to examine the membrane under the roof shingles.
 Some roofing manufacturers will void a roof warranty if they determine damage was caused by an inspector on the roof.

 Heimer Engineering's℠ Licensed Engineers determine the condition of the roof by visual examination.
 If a Home Inspector needs to walk on the roof or lift the shingles, you should ask; Why can't this inspector determine the condition of the roof visually?
 Can't this Home Inspector see that the roof shingles are old?
 Can't this Home Inspector see that the roof shingles are irregular?

 Storm and Earthquake